BARThez: a Skilled Pretrained French Sequence-to-Sequence Model: BARThez

 \subsection{Architecture}

 We use the BASE architecture, with 6 encoder and 6 decoder layers.
-It uses 768 hidden dimensions and 12 attention heads in both the encoder and the decoder.
-In total, our model has roughly 216M parameters.
-The architecture has two differences compared to the vanilla seq2seq Transformer \citep{vaswani2017attention}.
-The first one is the use of GeLUs activation layers instead of ReLUs, and the second is the presence of a normalization layer on top of the encoder and the decoder, following \citep{liu2020multilingual}.
+We did not opt for a LARGE architecture due to resource limitations.
+Our BASE architecture uses 768 hidden dimensions and 12 attention heads in both the encoder and the decoder.
+In total, our model has roughly 165M parameters.
+The architecture has two differences compared with the vanilla seq2seq Transformer \citep{vaswani2017attention}.
+The first one is the use of GeLUs activation layers instead of ReLUs, and the second is the presence of a normalization layer on top of the encoder and the decoder, following \citet{liu2020multilingual}.
 These additional layers help stabilizing the training when using FP16 precision.